mhzahid96/starter-academic/content/post/world_cup_2022/index.md

 ---
-title: Was the 2022 WC the Most Competitive WC?
+title: Was the 2022 WC the most competitive?

 subtitle: